What ICD-10 codes are used for bacteremia?

-If you’re looking for bacteremia ICD codes, we’d like you to know only one has bacteremia in its name: R78.81 - Bacteremia.
-It’s meant to be used on patients confirmed to have bacteremia.
-Do note that this ICD-10 code is not valid as a principal diagnosis because bacteremia results from a particular problem.
-Your main diagnosis should be the cause of the bacteremia.
+If you're looking for bacteremia ICD codes, we'd like you to know only one has bacteremia in its name: R78.81 - Bacteremia.
+It's meant to be used on patients confirmed to have bacteremia.
+Do note that if your patient has a local infection or sepsis, the code for the principal diagnosis should be coded first.

 Yes.
 All of the aforementioned bacteremia-related ICD-10 codes are valid and billable.